Important Notice Regarding COVID-19

-Q: When will a decision be made districtwide for WDMCS students, parents, and staff to follow?
+Q: When was a decision be made districtwide for WDMCS students, parents, and staff to follow?

 A: On Monday, July 13, the WDMCS Board of Education approved WDMCS administration’s return-to-learn plan and recommendation to start the school year in the Hybrid Option 2 learning environment.
 The July 13 decision allows for consistency and further planning across all buildings and grades.